LauraBrogan/2022-MLS-Assessment/README.md

 ## Whats contained in the repository
 This repository contains the following files:

 + 2223-machine-learning-stats-assessment.pdf - Assignment Instructions
-+ Regular Tasks folder which contains ?
-3 Jupyter Notebooks one for each of the tasks that were to be completed - Statistics, Models Parameters.
-Also in this folder is Math.jpg which is an image used in the Statistics-Task Notebook.
++ Regular Tasks folder which contains 3 Jupyter Notebooks one for each of the tasks that were to be completed - Statistics, Models Parameters.
+Also in this folder is Math.jpg and fisher-extract-table.JPG which are images used in the statistics-task Notebook.
 + README.md - This document
-+ Project-Anomaly Detection.ipynb -  This the the assessement project notebook.
++ project-anomaly-detection.ipynb -  This the the assessement project notebook.

-## Running the Jupyter Notebook *1*
+## Running the Jupyter Notebook *4*
 The Jupyter Notebook App can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu (Windows) or by typing in a terminal (cmd on Windows):

 jupyter notebook This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.